josemoscoso-duke/cloud_computing_project4/README.md

 ## Prerequisites

 - Check the requirements.txt file in the hello_world folder inside *producer* and *consumer*.
-Make sure to execute in the respective venv: `pip install -r requirements.txt` in advance.
+Make sure to execute in the respective virtual environment: `pip install -r requirements.txt`
-- Create the following resources in advance:
+- Create the following resources:
   - "fang" table in Dynamo DB
   - unique output bucket name in S3 to store results.
 In my case I used "fangsentiment-project4"
   - SQS that stores "names" from DynamoDB "fang" table.
-Make sure to use "name" as column name.
+Make sure to use "name" as column name in the DynamoDB table.
   - IAM role with required access to both, *producer* and *consumer* lambda functions
 - Check the README files in the *producer* and *consumer* folders for a detailed explanation of deployment.
 - Check cloud9 IDE space available with `df -h` and eliminate default unused containers with `docker image prune --all`